-I’ve created these expressive landscapes by extracting pixels from photographs and using the resulting shapes as building blocks in a new composition.
-I’m intrigued by the idea of taking artifacts of past experience captured digitally, destroyed and then recomposed into something new.
+I’ve created these digitally constructed landscapes by extracting pixels from photographs and using the resulting shapes as building blocks in a new composition.
+I’m intrigued by the idea of taking artifacts of past experience captured digitally, destroyed and then reconfigured into something new.
 The image takes shape as I intuitively layer these photographic fragments, constantly searching for a composition that will resonate with me.